Everything You Need To Know About The National Civil Rights Museum In Memphis, TN

 We Will No Longer Accept The Inferior Position Of Second-Class Citizenship

-This was one of quotes near the lunch counter.
-I saw this quote and I had to take a picture of it.
+This was one of the quotes near the lunch counter.
+I saw this quote, and I had to take a picture of it.
 We have to be willing to do what is necessary to be on the right side of history.

 At The Lunch Counter

 This part of the National Civil Rights Museum always gets to me.
-Sitting at the counter while you are hearing the film behind you is so powerful.
+Sitting at the counter while you hear the film behind you is so powerful.
 Hearing what these people have gone through, things I couldn't imagine.
 I love this picture of me and my momma at the counter.

 Wear Old Clothes

 There were a ton of boycotts during this time.
 People were taking a stand against busses, restaurants, schools, and more who didn't live up to the American dream and American laws.
 I love looking at these old protest signs and thinking about all the interesting protests of this time.
 If you haven't heard of the Montgomery Bus Boycott yet, you need to look it up.
 The amount of solidarity shown over a year-long bus boycott always amazes me!